Council facing financial emergencies: penalties, fines, late audit and more

 Hart served as the Union County Supervisor and Chair of Union County Council for the last seven years.

-Resumes of all three candidates are available below.
+Resumes of all three candidates are available below (online at blythewoodonline.com)

 Conflict of Interest

-Prior to executive session, Swearingen suggested a conflict of interest in the administrator interview process, stating that prior to the interviews, Clerk to Council Kimberly Roberts handed out a list to council of 27 questions from which council members were to choose two each for interviewing candidates.
+Prior to executive session, Swearingen suggested there was a conflict of interest in the administrator interview process.
+She said council members were limited to the questions they could ask candidates.
+Swearingen stated that prior to council interviewing the candidates, Clerk to Council Kimberly Roberts handed out to council members a list of 27 questions from which each council member was to choose two when interviewing candidates.
+No other questions were permitted.

-Additionally, Swearingen stated that Chairman Pauley barred council members from asking Johnson about the IRS debt during her interview.
+Additionally, Swearingen stated that Chairman Pauley, who had defended Johnson during the meeting, specifically barred council members from asking Johnson about the IRS debt during her interview.
 Pauley did not respond to Swearingen’s accusations.

 Contact us: (803) 767-5711 | P.O.
 Box 675, Blythewood, SC 29016 | [email protected]